LuisJLopez/fetch-websites-responses/README.md

 #### How to run:
 - You will need a python version equal or higher to 3.7
-- Clone the repo -> `git clone git@github.com:LuisJLopez/get-response-data.git`
+- Clone the repo:
+`git clone git@github.com:LuisJLopez/get-response-data.git`
-- Then install the required packages by running -> `pip install -r requirements.txt`
+- Then install the required packages by running:
+`pip install -r requirements.txt`
-- Once packages have been install run -> `python project` to start bottle.
+- Once packages have been install run:
+`python project` to start bottle.